Project

 Profile

-coordination #58184: [saga][epic][use case] full version control awareness within openQA, e.g. user forks and branches, fully versioned test schedules and configuration settings
+coordination #58184: [saga][epic][use case] full version control awareness within openQA

 [epic] Trigger openQA tests in pull requests of any product github pull request

-Added by okurz about 4 years ago.
-Updated 3 days ago.
+Added by okurz about 5 years ago.
+Updated about 8 hours ago.

 Status: